RangamaniLabUCSD/smart-nanopillars/scripts/README.md

 # Scripts

-In this folder we provide an entry point for running the simulations.
+In this folder we provide an example scripts for running sets of simulations on an HPC cluster, or locally.
+These instructions are the framework for argument parsing are directly adapted from the [smart-comp-sci] repository

 usage: main.py [-h] [--submit-tscc]
                {convert-notebooks,mechanotransduction-preprocess,mechanotransduction}